persunde/persunde.github.io/blogposts/How to create a free static website with Github Pages.md

     myusername.github.io

-In my case, my username is persunde, so my branch was named:
+In my case, my username is **persunde**, so my branch was named:

-    **persunde**.github.io
+    persunde.github.io

 Create a README.md file in your branch.